OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab2.md

 		````

-	1. Now add a function that will add a data:
+	1. Now add a function that will add data:
 		1. Replace the comment `// TODO-1` with the following jQuery code that creates a click event handler on one of the buttons in the `home.html` page you added previously:

 			````javascript